familiarcat/temporal-wake/temporal_wake_screenplay.md

 AL-HAMADI
 Good.
 Now let's make sure we all survive long enough to honor it.

+INT.
+TEMPORARY ARCHIVE - LATER

+Tables with mixed crews from multiple ships.
+HARTMANN posts a page: "THE FRACTURE WE CAME FROM."

+HARTMANN
+The Resource Wars didn't just kill people.
+They killed rituals.
+We lost the habit of neighborliness.

+VENKATARAMAN
+Defection became a tactic.
+Now it's a choice of culture.
+Between ships.
+Within ships.

+AL-HAMADI
+And science learned restraint by regret.

+KAITO
+Then let this be a mirror, not a weapon.

 ---

 ## [FILM VERSION: CONTINUE TO CLIMAX / SERIES VERSION: END EPISODE 4]